-As a traditional marketing student, I learned a lot about principles of the marketplace in advertising, research, strategy and statistics.
+As a traditional marketing student, I learned a lot about the principles of the marketplace in advertising, research, strategy, and statistics.
 But, as far as the real-world application of my marketing-specific discipline, much was lacking or outdated.

 Fortunately, my energies and interests extended beyond the classroom.
 I volunteered to publicize multiple on-campus programs, operated as a freelance graphic designer and photographer, coordinated event-planning efforts for student activities, attended student government meetings, and engaged with many friends on the campus newspaper staff.
 I held a media VP position in our collegiate AMA chapter and frequently took advantage of networking opportunities in the local professional chapter.